jtl-scx/channel/docs/020_meta_data.md

 API Documentation: [Supported Prices](https://scx-sandbox.ui.jtl-software.com/docs/api_channel.html#tag/Supported-Prices)

-SCX require information about the type of Prices which are supported by a Channel Integration.
-A Price Type specify the price for which an offer is getting listed to specific customer group on a connected Marketplace.
+SCX requires information about the type of Prices which are supported by a Channel Integration.
+A Price Type specifies the price for which an offer is listed to specific customer group on a connected Marketplace.
 Typical Prices Types are B2C (Business to Customer) or B2B (Business to Business).

-You can simply create a B2B price type by execute command below
+You can create a B2B price type by executing the command below

 ````bash
 ./run scx-api:put:price-types config/defaultPriceType.json